Cancel anytime

 Market Risk

-Specific risks include geopolitical risks, currency fluctuations, regulatory changes, and economic downturns in the Asian region.
+Specific risks include currency risk, political risk, regulatory risk, and economic downturns in the Asian region.
+Dependence on key holdings can also amplify risk.

 Investor Profile